-“Auto theft has reached unprecedented and epidemic levels in Toronto and the Greater Toronto Area,” Mike Colle said in a motion set to be considered by city council during its meeting on Wednesday.
+“Auto theft has reached unprecedented and epidemic levels in Toronto and the Greater Toronto Area,” Mike Colle said in a motion set to be considered by the city council during its meeting on Wednesday.

 Peel Regional Police Const.
 Heather Cannon told CityNews the communities the service patrols, including Brampton and Mississauga, have seen a year-over-year jump in incidents.

-“The distress that people have when they come out of their house and they find their vehicle–they had their hard-earned money to pay for these vehicles, and now they’re gone,” Cannon said, calling the number of investigations into thefts and theft rings concurrently on the go at times “overwhelming.”
+“The distress that people have when they come out of their house, and they find their vehicle–they had their hard-earned money to pay for these vehicles, and now they’re gone,” Cannon said, calling the number of investigations into thefts and theft rings concurrently on the go at times “overwhelming.”

 In Peel Region, Cannon said the top five stolen vehicles are the Lexus RX350 (2016 to 2021 models), Honda CR-V (2016 to 2021 models), Range Rover (2016 to 2021 models), Toyota Highlander (2016 to 2021 models) and Ford F-150 (2017 to 2021 models).